A Golden Trap

 Not outstretched.
 There was no way that leg had been connected to the skeleton.
 Not with a gap of six hands between the leg and remnants of the hip.
 The skeleton’s battered skull rested in its lap.
 Along with a pistol.

 Rin blinked down at the unusual weapon.
 It looked like it was made of brass and a yellow wood, but he couldn’t be sure.
 Firearms were master artisan weapons, usually only owned by the wealthy.
 Though, he supposed dungeon delvers would have to be wealthy.
-And crazy and stupid.
+Not to mention, crazy and stupid.

 Rin didn’t have any training with a firearm.
 They were too new to Izzia and still had to be imported from Solia.
 He had only ever seen one close up, and that was when he and Azti had gone snooping through Dad’s warehouse.

 But Mum had trained him in every other weapon, focusing on ranged since that was Mum’s specialty.
 And it can’t be more difficult than throwing knives, he thought hopefully, picking the weapon up.
 Uncertainly, Rin sighted down the short barrel.
 It took him an embarrassing amount of time to figure out how to open the thing to check the ammunition.
 He pointedly ignored Nika’s voice in his head that told him that this was a sign he shouldn’t be messing with a firearm.

 It turned out to be pointless.
 He sighed as he stared into the pistol.
 Empty.
 Across from him stood a statue riddled with little round holes.
 Yeah, Rin thought wearily.
 That makes sense.
 He tucked the pistol into his sash anyway.
 If nothing else, he could throw it at the nekhesa.